 - $31,379 for farmers engaged solely in farming including equipment, livestock etc. and

 - No limit for medical devices etc. owned by a debtor or dependant to assist with a disability or a medical or dental condition.

-The exemption for a motor vehicle exemption has increased to $6,600 from $5,650.
-This will allow more individuals not to have to worry about losing their vehicle or having to pay for additional equity where the vehicle value exceeds the increased exemption.
+The exemption for a motor vehicle exemption has increased to $7,117 from $1600.
+This will allow more individuals not to worry about losing their vehicle or paying for additional equity where the vehicle value exceeds the increased exemption.

-The amounts for tools of the trade (except farmers) have remained the same at $11,300.
+The amounts for tools of the trade (except farmers) have increased from $11,300 to $14,405.
 It has been our experience that this exemption limit, despite no change, will generally cover most individuals who have tools of trade to earn a living.
 The exemption is not calculated on the amounts originally paid for the tools but the current realizable value.

-For farmers who earn a living farming, tools of the trade which includes equipment, livestock, seed etc. is now $29,100 from $28,300.
-These exemption amounts previously had not been updated to reflect inflation since 2005.
+For farmers who earn a living farming, tools of the trade which includes equipment, livestock, seed etc. is now $31,379 from $29,100.

-Impact of the New Rules on Debtors in Ottawa to Kingston & Surrounding Areas
+Impact of the New Rules on Debtors in Ontario